ideasawakened/ideasawakened.github.io/_posts/2024-08-25-why-you-should-not-use-WITH-in-your-Delphi-code.md

 ## Nested WITHs Are Evil

-Do we need cover the problems with nested **with** statements?
+Do we need to cover the problems with nested **with** statements?
 Simply assume all problems of **with** increase exponentially based on the level of nesting.

 ````pascal
 with A, B, C do